PrismLibrary/Prism-Documentation/docs/xamarin-forms/dialogs/index.md

 # Application Dialogs

 Applications have a variety of reasons to display a dialog.
 Starting with Prism 7.2 we have 2 Dialog Services that each provide you a way to provide dialogs in your app.
-Each of these serivces operate in very different ways and have different purposes.
+Each of these services operate in very different ways and have different purposes.

 ## Legacy IPageDialogService